grafana/k6-docs/src/data/markdown/translated-guides/en/03 Using k6 browser/04 Migrating to k6 v0-46.md

 ## Key changes in the new API

-The updated k6 browser API introduces notable structural changes in its operation and API.
+The updated API introduces notable structural changes in its operation and API.
+Let's take a look at them.

 * [Scenario options](#scenario-options) must now be defined for running browser tests.
 * The [import path](#import-path) for the browser module has switched from `chromium` to [browser](/javascript-api/k6-experimental/browser/#browser-module-api).